 So if you’re an SUV mom with a family of 5 or less, you need to decide whether or not you want the third seat.
 Typically if you have a third row you’re going to have less trunk space.
 We have a third row and small cargo area.
-But I can work around it by having just one of the third row seats folded down (so I still have 2) back there.
+But I can work around it by having just one of the third row seats folded down (so I still have space for one or two people to sit) back there.

 3| captain’s chairs or bench seat?

 Captain’s chairs make it easier to access the back seat, and really if you have two kids in car seats, it’s a really tight squeeze for a person to sit in-between them.
 I also find captain’s chairs to be more comfortable, so if we have an extra adult, I like to move Blaire’s carseat to the third row and let them (or me!) have the captain’s chair rather.

 4| air vent placement in the back seat.